IEDAs | A Journal of Transdisciplinary Practices in Art & Design | Annual

 Ms. Imrana Tiwana

-Dr. Anosh Butt - Senior Editor
+Dr. Anosh Butt - Senior Editor (Volume 01)

 Dr Anosh Nadeem Butt is a Tutor at Glasgow International College, University of Glasgow whose research focuses on sustainable buildings, design education, urban resilience, and interdisciplinary collaboration.
 He has published in leading journals and reviewed over 80 scientific articles.
 Information about research outputs and professional activities is available at: